Kommunicate-io/Kommunicate-Web-SDK/README.md

 ### Getting Started :

 Create your account by [signing](https://www.kommunicate.io/?utm_source=github&utm_medium=readme&utm_campaign=web) up for Kommunicate.
-If you already have a Kommunicate account, log in to your account and go to Settings -> Install section and copy the script.
+If you already have a Kommunicate account, log in to your account and go to [Settings -> Install](https://dashboard.kommunicate.io/settings/install) section and copy the script.

 Or

-You can copy the below script and replace required parameters manually.
+You can copy the below script and replace the required parameters manually.
+Note: You will get your <APP_ID> in the [Install](https://dashboard.kommunicate.io/settings/install) section.

-Script

 ```
 <script type="text/javascript">